I’m not going to lie but this is the one thing in my blogging life that I used to struggle with massively – blogging consistently.

 - Edit and proofread

-Likewise, you can break any tasks into smaller tasks.
-I sometimes use Trello to keep track of everything.
+Likewise, you can break any task into smaller tasks.
+I used to use Trello for this – now I use Apple Notes.

 You can keep multiple lists.